kevinz1194/Heart-Continuous-Score/README.md

 Updated 8/14/2023: Added lower bound for sodium, and censoring date now uses the maximum of removal date, last active date, or last inactive date.

+Updated 10/15/2023: Typo with calculation of short-term MCS is fixed, error with maximum time fixed.

 ### 2. elastic_net_model.R
 Sample iteration of elastic net models with parameter tuning on alpha and lambda.
 Requires large amount of computational resources.
 Optional.
 Estimated runtime of several hours on a high-memory node.